 Chapter 14: System Configuration for In-Silico

-This chapter provides step-by-step instructions for installing Linux (Ubuntu) on Windows using WSL2, accessing the SIUC BigDog supercomputer, installing and configuring GROMACS for molecular dynamics simulations, and running simulations with the installed software.
-For detailed information, visit the SIUC Research Computing and Cyberingrastructure and read the official user documentation.
+This chapter provides step-by-step instructions for installing Linux (Ubuntu) on Windows using WSL2, accessing the SIUC BigDawg supercomputer, installing and configuring GROMACS for molecular dynamics simulations, and running simulations with the installed software.
+For detailed information, visit the SIUC Research Computing and Cyberinfrastructure and read the official user documentation.

 14.1 Introduction